-The Eagle Pharmaceuticals, Inc. name and logo, the Eagle Biologics, Inc. name and logo, and Ryanodex®, are either registered trademarks or trademarks of Eagle Pharmaceuticals in the United States and/or other countries.
+The Eagle Pharmaceuticals, Inc. name and logo, the Eagle Biologics, Inc. name and logo, and Ryanodex®, are either registered trademarks or trademarks of Eagle Pharmaceuticals, Inc. in the United States and/or other countries.
 All other trademarks, service marks or other tradenames appearing in this Annual Report on Form 10-K are the property of their respective owners.
+Solely for convenience, trademarks and trade names referred to in this report may appear without the ® or TM symbols.
 References to the "Company," "Eagle Pharmaceuticals," "Eagle," "we," "us" or "our" mean Eagle Pharmaceuticals, Inc., a Delaware corporation and its subsidiary, and references to "Eagle Biologics" mean Eagle Biologics, Inc.